 military personnel at risk of exposure through potential biological warfare when anthrax may be used as a weapon.

-The Biothrax is given in a series of 6 shots.
-The first 3 shots are given 2 weeks apart.
-The following three 3 shots are given 6, 12, and 18 months after the first shot.
-An annual booster shot is then recommended every year during possible exposure to anthrax.
-Your individual booster schedule may be different from these guidelines.
-Follow your doctor's instructions or the schedule recommended by the health department of the state where you live.
+BioThrax vaccine is given in a series of shots.
+An annual booster shot is also recommended every year during possible exposure to anthrax.
+Follow your doctor's instructions or the booster schedule recommended by the health department of the state where you live.

 What happens if I miss a dose?